 Explore the Putnam Trail

 Far from being “abandoned,” the Putnam Trail in Van Cortlandt Park is walked, cycled, jogged, birded.
-Families, school classes, senior citizens, fishermen and cyclists use it.
+Families, school classes, senior citizens, fishermen, and cyclists use it.
 The 1.5 mile Trail is a narrow corridor surrounded by trees, flowers, and birds, and is a rural utopia in the heart of the city.
 These special areas have laws and regulations protecting them for a reason, and they are still dwindling.
 The trail runs through one of the largest freshwater wetlands in the city (56-plus acres) and Forever Wild Preserves.
 Using bioremediation, and other natural processes appropriate for a natural area, the Trail could be a model for best practices.
 The city is 72% hardscape.

 The portion of the Putnam Trail in VCP that’s going to be “improved” starts at the golf house and extends to the Yonkers border.
 The rail line north of the park is paved for 40-50 miles, and beyond.
 Pavers say they need more asphalt and there’s not enough asphalt in VCP.
 But the park is fragmented by 3-4 parkways, some 6 to 12 lanes wide, paved golf paths, paved greenways, and paved paths.
 In fact, more asphalt in the park would be a “net add” to the city’s supply upping heat-dome effect – another environmental no-no.

 An unmarked paved bike route next to the Deegan.